-7 General Agreement on Tariffs and Trade. preted as not liking me because I was Mexican-American.
+7 General Agreement on Tariffs and Trade.

+Mexican-American.
 But they criticized the fact that I was instructed to express dismay that Mexico changed its mind.
-8

-Jorge Castañeda9 was particularly upset with your remarks.
+Jorge Castañeda was particularly upset with your remarks.

 Yeah, but he was supposed to.
-And yet later on in that same year Casteñeda invited me to have supper at his home.
-John Ferch 10 told me Castañeda had never invited Patrick Lucey to his home and he said, "To my knowledge, I never heard of him inviting ambassadors to his house for supper."
+And yet later on in that same year Castañeda invited me to have supper at his home.
+John Ferch told me Castañeda had never invited Patrick Lucey to his home and he said, "To my knowledge, I never heard of him inviting ambassadors to his house for supper."
 And he (Castañeda) was a socialist.
 I met his wife, who our files described as Russian-born and a Marxist.

-The New York Times reported that Mexican newspapers' attacks against you were prompted mainly by the fact that you were Mexican-American.11
+The New York Times reported that Mexican newspapers' attacks against you were prompted mainly by the fact that you were Mexican-American.

 Look, there are about twelve newspapers in Mexico City.
 Most of them are prostitutes.
 Even now.
 The federal government in Mexico pays them money to write articles.
-So the newspapers, with two or three exceptions, are whores in Mexico.
+So, the newspapers, with two or three exceptions, are whores in Mexico.
 They are instruments of the national government.
-So they express points of views that the government wants expressed for a variety of reasons, but criticism of me was most prominent the first 4 to 5 months and being a politician I worked to overcome that.
+So, they express points of views that the government wants expressed for a variety of reasons, but criticism of me was most prominent the first 4 to 5 months and being a politician, I worked to overcome that.